dazzitcorp/oldto/README.md

 # OldTO

-OldTO was a site that showcased historic photographs of Toronto by placing them on a map.
+OldTO is a site that showcases historic photographs of Toronto by placing them on a map.

 You can read more about it on the [Sidewalk Labs Blog][blog].